Explore Energy

 If you decide to use both energy sources, you may consider a business electricity and gas bundle or ‘dual fuel’ plan, a common energy solution for many Australians.
 Keep in mind, you can’t run a business solely on gas, which means, you will need an electricity plan.
 In addition, combined energy plans are not always the cheapest option, so it’s generally recommended you check gas and electricity prices separately and compare across different providers.

-Depending on your type of business, you may find it useful to use gas appliances when the option is available.
+Depending on your energy needs, you may find it useful to use gas appliances when the option is available to your business.
 Manufacturing, hospitality and even offices may rely on gas for their day-to-day operation, depending on the needs of the business.

-If you’re considering switching to gas, it’s important to work out how long you’ll need to run your gas appliances each day; this will help better inform your decision to switch to gas and weigh up the costs.
+If you’re considering switching to gas, it’s important to work out how long you’ll need to run your gas appliances each day as this will help you weigh up the costs and decide whether to switch.
 For example:

 Distributors maintain the network, while providers sell and bill the gas and electricity plans.
-If you already have a business gas plan, your distributor’s contact information is generally listed on your natural gas bills, usually in case of an issue with your gas supply.
+If you already have a business gas plan, your distributor’s contact information will be listed on your natural gas bills, usually in case of an issue with your gas supply.

 If you’re unsure whether there’s an existing gas supply at your business address, you can check online with your distributor by visiting their website and entering your address, or by emailing or calling them.